About this course

 Become a leader in public health management with this specialist master's degree.
 You’ll learn how to assess the need for, and management of, public health programmes.
 Gain key management skills such as leadership, risk analysis and cost-effectiveness as you work in multi-disciplinary teams on real-world tasks.

 This MSc Public Health Management degree will give you the skills for a management career that makes a difference.
 Graduates of this master's have gone on to work for the government and public bodies both in the UK and abroad.
-These include Public Health England, local government and ministries of health.
+These include the UK Health Security Agency, local government and ministries of health.

 An in-depth understanding of public health underpins this course.
 You’ll learn to develop and evaluate public health programmes and conduct epidemiological studies.
 The specialist management areas you’ll explore within a health context include: